About Google Ads Audience insights

 - Drive sales with new customers who typically convert on your website.

 - Benchmark audiences in your remarketing lists against the general population.

-An outdoor apparel company checks the Google Ads audience insights report for their "All converters" list.
-They discover that the people who typically convert on their website are: women, ages 25 to 44, outdoor enthusiasts, mostly use mobile devices, and currently in the market for shoes.
+An outdoor clothing company checks the Google Ads audience insights report for their 'All converters' list.
+They discover that the people who typically convert on their website are: women, ages 25 to 44, outdoor enthusiasts, mostly use mobile devices and currently in the market for shoes.
 They decide to create a campaign with ads that target this audience profile.

 How to access Audience insights

-Audience insights is organized into 2 sections: "Audience distribution" and "Relevant audiences."
+Audience insights is organised into 2 sections: "Audience distribution" and "Relevant audiences".
 You can select an audience and view it in isolation or use a benchmark such as a country's population for comparison.
-You can also download your report fro the top right corner of your screen.
+You can also download your report from the top right-hand corner of your screen.

 Ways to act on insights

 - See the interests and purchase intent of people on your remarketing list.

 - Target in-market and affinity audiences that are similar to the people in your remarketing lists.